-The Clinical Obesity Laboratory is dedicated to high quality research to improve the clinical care of those with obesity.
+Researchers in the Clinical Obesity Laboratory are dedicated to high quality research to improve the clinical care of those with obesity.
 The difficulty in treating obesity is well recognised as an important area for research.
 There are many ways to achieve weight loss and this area is evolving in tandem with the global obesity epidemic.
 But all methods are not equal.
-There is no one "perfect" method and our group is interested in understanding the biological mechanisms behind different weight loss treatments in addition to evaluating efficacy and any associated health benefits or risks.
-Maintaining weight loss in the long term, which has proven to be a significant hurdle in many treatments, is also an area of interest and we link within Baker IDI to other specialist research departments and with outside organisations including researchers in tertiary institutions and industry partners to further knowledge in this important area.
-Our focus is on practical clinical applications to improve the health and quality of life of obese patients, and to the generation of community expertise in the multidisciplinary task of identifying, evaluating and managing obesity and its related diseases.
+There is no one ‘perfect’ method and our group is interested in understanding the biological mechanisms behind different weight loss treatments in addition to evaluating efficacy and any associated health benefits or risks.
+Maintaining weight loss in the long term, which has proven to be a significant hurdle in many treatments, is also an area of interest.
+We collaborate with other Baker IDI specialist research departments and with external organisations, including researchers in tertiary institutions and industry partners, to further knowledge in this important area.
+Our focus is on practical clinical applications to improve the health and quality of life of obese patients, and providing community expertise in the multidisciplinary task of identifying, evaluating and managing obesity and its related diseases.
 Our research treatment modalities include lifestyle interventions, meal replacement, drugs, devices and bariatric surgery.

 The Clinical Obesity Research team works closely with other multidisciplinary teams.
-These cover a wide range of specialties such as endocrinologists, bariatric physicians, bariatric surgeons, gastroenterologists, dieticians and nutritionists, physiotherapists and exercise physiologists.
-Key studies will look at obesity-related hypertension, type-2 diabetes, dyslipidaemia, psychosocial issues, physical activity, cardiac function and cardiovascular risk and we liaise with other Baker IDI experts in these areas.
+These cover a wide range of clinical specialists including endocrinologists, bariatric physicians, bariatric surgeons, gastroenterologists, dieticians and nutritionists, physiotherapists and exercise physiologists.
+Key studies will look at obesity-related hypertension, type 2 diabetes, dyslipidaemia, psychosocial issues, physical activity, cardiac function and cardiovascular risk and we liaise with other Baker IDI experts in these areas.

 We also link with the Baker IDI Weight Management Clinic.